mishasvintus/good_translator/README.md

-# GoodTranslator - A Simple Python Translator
+# GoodTranslator - A Minimalistic Python Translator

 GoodTranslator is a lightweight, user-friendly translation application built with Python.
 It allows you to translate text between multiple languages using Google Translator from and vocalize it using Google Text-to-Speech (gTTS).
 The application features a clean and intuitive graphical user interface (GUI) powered by `tkinter`.